gumpu/GalaxyNGV2/Documentation/player-manual.md

 habitable planets.
 Planets are used to build ships, conduct technology research, produce capital or produce materials.
-Ships explore the galaxy, colonize uninhabited planets, haul cargo, conduct warfare and conquer planets inhabited by other races.
+Ships explore the galaxy, colonize uninhabited planets, haul cargo, conduct warfare and conquer planets inhabited by other nations.
 Technology improvements allow ships to fly faster and farther, haul more cargo and fight better.

 ###Players

-Each player is the leader of one race.
+Each player is the leader of one nation.
 Players can communicate by sending messages or email to each other.
 Players are anonymous but can choose to reveal their identities to other players.
 Players can provide their real name to the GM for inclusion in the Hall of Fame without breaking their anonymity.

 ###Victory and Defeat

-The game can be won by a single race or by an alliance of races, depending upon the game settings.
-Races are ranked based on the total production of their planets.
-A race is eliminated if it owns no planets and has no ships.
+The game can be won by a single nation or by an alliance of nations, depending upon the game settings.
+Nations are ranked based on the total production of their planets.
+A nation is eliminated if it owns no planets and has no ships.
 The game is complete when all surviving players agree to end it and notify the game master.

 ###Names

-Races, planets, ship types and fleets can be named.
+Nations, planets, ship types and fleets can be named.
 Names may be no more than twenty characters (a character is a letter, digit, or underscore) and may not include spaces.
 Names must be unique.
-For example, a race cannot have the same name as a fleet.
-Each player should provide a name by which their race will be known, e.g. Mutant\_Camels or Zzyaxians - if this is not done they will simply be known by number, e.g. Race\_4 or Race\_5.
+For example, a nation cannot have the same name as a fleet.
+Each player should provide a name by which their nation will be known, e.g. Mutant\_Camels or Zzyaxians - if this is not done they will simply be known by number, e.g. Nation\_4 or Nation\_5.
 Ship types are given names when designed and can be renamed.
 Planets are numbered at the start of the game and can be given new names by their current owner.